KennyEliasson/OnCallCompensationCalculator/README.md

-# OnCallCompensationCalculator
+# OnCallculator
-Calculate on call compensation from a .ics file from f.ex.
-OpsGenie for Swedish employees
+Can calculate on-call compensation for Swedish Employees

+Support for
+* .ics-files
+* OpsGenie API